zbrachinara/quicksweeper-doc/src/player.md

 * **Flag cell**: The ability to flag cells.

 And specific controls may be added based on gamemode.

+<sub> *The board state can have specific properties, but it itself is required in every game, so we
+include it here. </sub>

 ### Property deltas and client/server